alex-pakalniskis/gisc606-spring2023/semester-project-guidelines.md

 ## Deliverable
 A [GitHub Pages](https://pages.github.com/) website with your project content

-Please host the page using the repository you created during Lab 0
+Please host the page using the repository you created during Lab 0.
+Reach out to your instructor and/or classmates if you need assistance.

 Use Markdown to format your content for pretty rendering (but feel free to use a word editor like Word, Docs, etc then add Markdown syntax where necessary).
-You can use this document as a template for content with headings, links, and images (change the url file ending to `.html`)
+You can use this document as a template for content with headings, links, and images (change the url file ending from `.html` to `.md`)